DSTECHNO/HW-PILOTS/README.md

 DC-T² enables rapid exploration of thermal scenarios, identification of inefficiencies and evaluation of operational strategies, empowering data-centre stakeholders with actionable, decision-ready thermal insight across the entire facility lifecycle.
 Unlike classical CFD workflows that remain confined to local machines and static reports, DC-T² allows the thermal suitability and performance of a data centre to be shared seamlessly with operators, designers and decision-makers.
 Thermal insights can be communicated interactively—without the need for intensive software installations, dense simulation setups, or lengthy reporting—making thermal intelligence accessible even within fast-paced operational environments.
 ## Why DC-T²?

-**🚀 Instant Deployment, Zero Installation**
+**➤ Instant Deployment, Zero Installation**
 No complex CFD software setup required.
 Deploy your thermal twin in minutes and share it with stakeholders through a simple web link—accessible from any device, anywhere.

-**🎯 From Simulation to Decision**
+**➤ From Simulation to Decision**
 Transform static CFD results into interactive insights.
 Explore 3D thermal distributions, slice through critical zones, and assess KPIs in real-time to make data-driven decisions faster.

-**🔬 Validated Engineering Foundation**
+**➤ Validated Engineering Foundation**
 Built on peer-reviewed methodology and validated against experimental data.
-DC-T² bridges the gap between high-fidelity CFD simulation and practical operational intelligence.
+DC-T² bridges the gap between high-fidelity CFD simulation and practical operational intelligence

-**💡 Continuous Thermal Monitoring**
+**➤ Continuous Thermal Monitoring**
 Move beyond one-time assessments.
 Track thermal performance over time, benchmark against industry standards, and continuously improve data centre efficiency.
 ## Features
 - **3D Point Cloud Visualization**: Three-dimensional temperature and airflow distribution of the data centre